denten-books/plain-text/4-screen.md

 > not from the Lord, but from nature, of which they have no other idea than
 > that it is something mechanical [@dole_philosophy_1906].

-Continuity for the spiritual telegraphists must be shunned because it mixes the sacred with the profane.
-For the spiritualist, a truly Christian order must remain digital.
-To maintain otherwise would be to propagate the Gnostic heresy [@edwards_neglected_1990; @shaked_dualism_2005, 52-71].
+Telegraph spiritualists shunned continuity because it mixed sacred and profane.
+They believed that a truly Christian order would remain digital in essence.
+To claim otherwise would be to propagate the Gnostic heresy [@edwards_neglected_1990; @shaked_dualism_2005, 52-71].

-Where Bergson believed the telegraph to translate continuous "analog" experience into discrete "digital" snapshots, the Swedenborgian mystic sees it as a model of communication that maintains fidelity to the hidden order of a well-differentiated and discrete universe.
-The intuitions are completely reversed from one model to another.
-In this way, when arguing in opposition to sine-wave telegraphy in 1905, Donald Murray, whose alphabet would become the basis for modern character encodings like ASCII and UTF-8, displays a similar bias against analog quantities, which for him, cannot capture complex human activity like writing or dance.
-"About ten years ago, there was a brisk discussion in some of the electrical journals in regards to simple harmonic curve or sine wave for the transmission of power by by the alternating current," he writes, continuing:
+Where Bergson believed the telegraph to translate continuous "analog" experience into discrete "digital" snapshots, the Swedenborgian mystic saw it as a model of communication that maintained fidelity to the hidden order of a well-differentiated and discrete universe.
+Their intuitions were completely opposed.
+When arguing against sine-wave telegraphy in 1905, Donald Murray, whose alphabet would become the basis for modern character encodings like ASCII and UTF-8, displayed a similar bias against analog quantities, which, for him, could encode complex human activity like writing or dance.
+"About ten years ago, there was a brisk discussion in some of the electrical journals in regards to simple harmonic curve or sine wave for the transmission of power by by the alternating current," he wrote:

 > If Smith wants to make Jones spin round like a dancing Dervish, the best way
 > might be for Smith to transmit sine waves [...] but in practice Smith always